Christmas in Ukraine: Koliadky (Caroling)

-Didukh (Grandfather)
+Didukh (grandfather)

 In villages (farming communities), the head of the household brings in a sheaf of grain called the didukh which represents the importance of the ancient and rich wheat crops of Ukraine, the staff of life through the centuries.
 Didukh means literally "grandfather spirit" so it symbolizes the family's ancestors.
-In Ukrainian city homes the didukh may be purchased, and is often three footed made of woven grain and dried grasses and flowers.
+In Ukrainian city homes the didukh may be purchased, and is often made of woven grain and dried grasses and flowers.

-Shopka (Nativity scene)

-A shopka (vertep) is a traditional portable nativity scene used to represent nativity and other figures in a puppet form.